 - Breathing space and have more time to pay back your debt

 The debt solution is often free for people paying debts under an approved debt payment programme.
 However, you really need to check this with your chosen money adviser as they may charge you for their service, prior to entering into any agreement.
-If DAS is a suitable solution for you we would give you all the necessary information so you could make an informed choice.

 Likewise, creditors are unable to take enforcement action against somebody who has noted their intention to apply for a debt payment programme or has an application awaiting approval for more information.